michaelJustin/slf4p/README.md

 # slf4p
 A simple logging facade for Object Pascal, which eliminates dependencies on a specific logging framework.

-## Typical usage pattern

-### Step 1: In the project file, add the required binding unit.
+The idea behind using a 'facade' is that your code can be prepared for log output, without the need to add  {$IFDEF LOGGING_ENABLED} switches all over it, and without linking a specfic logging solution such as Log4D or Log4Delphi etc.

+The facade allows to start with a NOP implementation, which does nothing, and switch to a different logging framework, such as Log4Delphi or Log4D, when needed.
+This can be useful when

+* application size is important (using a NOP logger keeps the executable compact)
+* commercial / open source licenses may collide

+# Usage example

+## Add a self-registering binding unit.
 It will register a factory for the actual logging framework.

     program Test;